ansys/pysherlock/doc/source/getting_started/installation.rst

-   Alternatively, you can download the ZIP file from the **Release** area of the `pysherlock <https://github.com/pyansys/pysherlock>`_ GitHub repository and unzip it before proceding with the installation.
+   Alternatively, you can download the ZIP file from the **Release** area of the `pysherlock <https://github.com/pyansys/pysherlock>`_ GitHub repository and unzip it before proceeding with the installation.

 #.
 After the package is downloaded, execute these commands to install it: